Defragmenting philanthropy, then the world.

-Ryndel Labs is building the coordination infrastructure the world never had.
+Ryndel Labs builds the coordination infrastructure the world never had.
 We map how capital, resources, and people connect across communities, model where the system breaks, and deploy capital and initiatives into what the model finds.
-Starting with philanthropy, because federal funding cuts made the need unignorable.

 What we see